VindictivVe/wonderful-deep-dive/README.md

 # wonderful-deep-dive
-Repository for a university project in the module "Mobile Systeme".
-React-native app.
+React-native university project in the module "Mobile Systeme".